National Museum of Contemporary Art, Athens

-The National Museum of Contemporary Art (EMST Εθνικό Μουσείο Σύγχρονης Τέχνης (ΕΜΣΤ)), established in October 2000, is the sole national institution focused only on collecting and exhibiting contemporary Greek and international art in Athens.
-Anna Kafetsi, Ph.D. in Aesthetics- Art History and former curator for 17 years of the 20th century collection at the National Gallery of Athens, was appointed founding director of EMST.
+The National Museum of Contemporary Art (EMST Εθνικό Μουσείο Σύγχρονης Τέχνης (ΕΜΣΤ)), is a national museum focused on exhibiting contemporary Greek and international art in Athens.
+It was established in October 2000.
+Its founding director, Anna Kafetsi, previously served as curator for the 20th century collection at the National Gallery of Athens.

 History

-EMST first operated, from 2000 to September 2003, on the ground floor of approximately 1,800 square meters, of the old Fix brewery, an example of post-war industrial architecture designed by Takis Zenetos.
-It is located in close proximity to the center of Athens as well as the archaeological sites of the city, including the Acropolis and the Acropolis Museum.
-As of 2020, the restoration of the building is in progress in order to create state-of-the-art facilities for the permanent collection, periodic exhibitions, educational programs, and workshops.
-After an international architectural competition was announced, the architectural office which won the first prize and will realize the renovation of the Fix building are 3SK Stylianidis Architects in collaboration with Ioannis Mouzakis and associates architects LTD – studies of technical works Pan.
-Babilis and associates, and INSTA.

-Until the return of the museum to the Fix building, EMST will continue its exhibitions program in the spaces of the Athens Conservatory, one of the most prestigious cultural institutions and finest buildings of architecture in the capital.
-By 2020, the Greek government spent 40 million euros on the museum, with the Stavros Niarchos Foundation giving a further 3 million euros in the final push towards completion.
-In the meantime, the delays in the museum's opening cost EMST a 3.3 million dollars subsidy from the European Union.
+The museum was initially opened on the ground floor of the old Fix Brewery in Athens, with approximately 1800 square meters of space.
 Ownership of the Fix building was transferred from the subway authority Attica Metro, which owned the former brewery since the 1990s, to the museum foundation.

+The museum is located near the center of Athens as well as its primary archaeological sites, including the Acropolis and the Acropolis Museum.
+As of 2020, the building is being restored to create state-of-the-art facilities for the permanent collection, periodic exhibitions, educational programs, and workshops.
+3SK Stylianidis Architects won an international competition to complete the renovation of the Fix Building, in collaboration with Ioannis Mouzakis and Associates and others.

+While renovations are underway, EMST displays its exhibitions in parts of the Athens Conservatory.

+The Greek government has spent 40 million euros on the museum by 2020, with the Stavros Niarchos Foundation giving a further 3 million euros.
+The delays in the museum's opening cost EMST a 3.3 million dollar subsidy from the European Union.